-Things to watch for:
+8. Things to watch for:

-- Fever: It is very common to run a low grade fever (<101) during the first two days after the operation and this is not a problem.
-If your temperature goes higher than 101 or stays higher than 100.5 for more than the first three days after the operation, the orthopedic office should be called. - Wound drainage: During the first two days a small amount of blood may stain the initial bandage, but if fluid continues to drain from the wound after the first bandage change, the office should be notified. - Excessive pain: The medications prescribed are usually sufficient to allow a reasonable comfort level, but if this is not the case, the medication may need to be changed or the leg examined.
-Call if the medications prescribed seem inadequate, bearing in mind that some pain is expected. - Medication intolerance: Any new rash, severe stomach upset, dizziness or other difficulty such as this should be reported.
-Stop the medicine which seems to be causing the problem. - Constipation: This is a very common side effect of the pain medication.
-It is best treated by eating lots of fruit and bran and getting off the pain medication as soon as possible. - Lack of physical therapy: Physical therapy should start in the week following your surgery if possiblew.
-You should contact the physical therapy office where you wish to have your therapy within the first week so that you may schedule your appointments.
-If youneed assistance in making your appointments, contact the office so that we can assist you.
+- a.
+Fever: It is very common to run a low-grade fever (<101) during the first two days after the operation and this is not a problem.
+If your temperature goes higher than 101 or stays higher than 100.5 for more than the first three days after the operation, the orthopedic office should be called. - b.
+Wound drainage: During the first two days a small amount of blood may stain the initial bandage, but if fluid continues to drain from the wound after the first bandage change, the office should be notified. - c.
+Excessive pain: The medications prescribed are usually sufficient to allow a reasonable comfort level, but if this is not the case, the medication may need to be changed or the leg examined.
+Call if the medications prescribed seem inadequate, bearing in mind that some pain is expected. - d.
+Medication intolerance: Any new rash, severe stomach upset, dizziness or other difficulty such as this should be reported.
+Stop the medicine that seems to be causing the problem. - e.
+Constipation: This is a very common side effect of the pain medication.
+Eating lots of fruit and bran and getting off the pain medication as soon as possible best treat it.

-Numbers to call for questions or problems:
+9. Numbers to call for questions or problems:

-For questions or non emergent problems call the Orthopedic office between 9 a.m. and 5 p.m.
+For questions or non-emergent problems call the orthopedic office between 9 a.m. and 5 p.m.
 Tell the receptionist the date of your surgery and the question or problem.
-For emergencies or questions which must be answered after hours or on weekends, call the same number and leave a voicemail message.
+For emergencies or questions that must be answered after hours or on weekends, call the same number and leave a voicemail message.
 The doctor on call will return your call.